 The teacher creates progress graphs that show the child's progress toward the IEP goals.
 You may receive copies of these progress graphs every few weeks.
 If you do not, write a short letter to request your child's progress graphs.

-Progress Monitoring Resources for Families.
+Progress Monitoring: What This Means for Your Child.
 This section offers resources about progress monitoring, written in family-friendly language, explaining the benefits of implementing student progress monitoring for the student, the teacher and the family.

 Progress Monitoring and IEPs